Samaria: Roman-period definition

 The classical Roman-Jewish historian Josephus wrote:

 (4) Now as to the country of Samaria, it lies between Judea and Galilee; it begins at a village that is in the great plain called Ginea, and ends at the Acrabbene toparchy, and is entirely of the same nature with Judea; for both countries are made up of hills and valleys, and are moist enough for agriculture, and are very fruitful.
 They have abundance of trees, and are full of autumnal fruit, both that which grows wild, and that which is the effect of cultivation.
 They are not naturally watered by many rivers, but derive their chief moisture from rain-water, of which they have no want; and for those rivers which they have, all their waters are exceeding sweet: by reason also of the excellent grass they have, their cattle yield more milk than do those in other places; and, what is the greatest sign of excellency and of abundance, they each of them are very full of people.
 (5) In the limits of Samaria and Judea lies the village Anuath, which is also named Borceos.
 This is the northern boundary of Judea.

 During the first century, the boundary between Samaria and Judea passed eastward of Antipatris, along the deep valley which had Beth Rima (now Bani Zeid al-Gharbia) and Beth Laban (today's al-Lubban al-Gharbi) on its southern, Judean bank; then it passed Anuath and Borceos, identified by Charles William Wilson (1836–1905) as the ruins of 'Aina and Khirbet Berkit; and reached the Jordan Valley north of Acrabbim and Sartaba.
 Tall Asur also stands at that boundary.

 Geography

-The area known as the hills of Samaria is bounded by the Jezreel Valley(north); by the Jordan Rift Valley (east); by the Carmel Ridge (northwest); by the Sharon plain (west); and by the Jerusalem mountains (south).
+The area known as the hills of Samaria is bounded by the Jezreel Valley(north); by the Jordan Rift Valley (east); by the Sharon plain (west); and by the Jerusalem mountains (south).
+It includes Mount Carmel, Mount Gilboa, Mount Ebal, and Mount Gerizim.

-The Samarian hills are not very high, seldom reaching the height of over 800 m.
+The highest peak of the Samarian hills is Mount Ebal at 935 m.
 Samaria's climate is more hospitable than the climate further south.

 There is no clear division between the mountains of southern Samaria and northern Judea.